quotient-im/libQuotient/SECURITY.md

 By default, we will give credit to anyone who reports a vulnerability in a responsible way so that we can fix it before public disclosure.
 If you want to remain anonymous or pseudonymous instead, please let us know; we will gladly respect your wishes.
-If you provide a fix as a PR, you have no way to remain anonymous; you also thereby lay out the vulnerability itself so this is NOT the right way for undisclosed vulnerabilities, whether or not you want to stay incognito.
+NEVER provide a fix as a PR upfront and be very cautious about pushing fixes to public repos (e.g. at non-private GitHub), as all of this can reveal the vulnerability itself.

 ## Timeline and commitments